directusgames/OddPong/readme.md

 Use W/S to control the left paddle, and I/K to control the right paddle.

 Press ESC to pause the game, then ESC again to resume or Q to exit.

+# Attributions
+Attirbutions are given in the directory the files are located in, in an attribution.md file.